yelsaw/gotp/README.md

 ## Build tools

-Build binaries from source for target OS with
+Build binaries from source from `app/` for target OS with

  - `make build`
  - `make linux`
  - `make darwin`